-A positive brand identity is key.
-A unique brand identity and its image are quite often confused concepts.
-It is worth being aware that identity is not synonymous with image.
-These are two separate issues, although one results from the other.
-Why is it worth investing in brand identity and what influences its image?
-How to create a strong brand identity?
-What elements of brand identity are important?
+Positive brand identity is key.
+Unique brand identity and brand image are quite often confused terms.
+It is therefore worth being aware that identity is not synonymous with image.
+They are two separate issues, although one follows from the other.
+Why invest in brand identity and what influences brand image?
+How do you create a strong brand identity?
+What elements identities markand are they important?
 We answer these and many other questions in the article below.
-We invite you to read!
+We look forward to reading it!

 What will you learn from the article?

 A brand's image is a key element in building its success on the market.
 Creating the right image can bring numerous benefits to the company, such as increasing recognition, customer loyalty and building a positive experience with the brand.
-In this article we will explore different aspects image creation brand, starting with the definition of the process itself and ending with practical tips and examplesh.
+In this article explore the various aspects of branding, from the definition of the process itself to practical tips and examples ofh.
 You will learn what steps should be taken to effectively build the brand image.
 How to take care of customer relationships and what strategies are used by the Apple brand or luxury brands.

-We will also check what influence bloggers have on... image creation brand and whether it is worth conducting image research to better understand customer expectations and preferences.
-Finally, we'll discuss what you should watch out for to avoid mistakes when creating your brand image, and who you can engage to conduct effective marketing.
-Get ready to deepen your knowledge of the key factors influencing customer perception of your brand and effective strategies for building a lasting and positive image on the market.
+We will also examine the impact of bloggers on brand image creation and whether it is worth conducting image research to better understand customer expectations and preferences.
+Finally, we will discuss what to watch out for to avoid mistakes when creating your brand image, and who you can engage to conduct effective marketing.
+Prepare to deepen your knowledge of the key factors influencing customers' perceptions of your brand and effective strategies for building a lasting and positive image in the marketplace.

 Contents